mrdarylguy/trading_strategies/README.md

 ![image](https://github.com/mrdarylguy/trading_strategies/assets/42925677/598671ed-ac28-43a4-a649-257c8d76e22d)

-It also contrasts the strategy performance against a traditional "Long Only" strategy across the same time horzon.
+It contrasts the strategy performance against a traditional "Long Only" strategy across the same time horzon.

 Currently include strategies from the strategies below:
 * The Death Cross / Golden Cross (50 and 200 day moving averages)